home-assistant/home-assistant.io/source/_integrations/fritzbox.markdown

 ## Shutter drivers

-Shutter drivers like the [Rademacher RolloTron DECT 1213][rademacher_rollotron_dect_1213] will be integrated as cover entities.
+Shutter drivers like the [Rademacher RolloTron DECT 1213][rademacher_rollotron_dect_1213] will be integrated as {% term cover %} {% term entities %}.

 ## Templates

-Self defined templates within the FRITZ!Box smart home configuration menu, will be integrated as button entities and those can be triggered from within Home Assistant.
+Self defined templates within the FRITZ!Box smart home configuration menu, will be integrated as {% term button %} {% term entities %} and those can be triggered from within Home Assistant.

 ## Thermostats

-Thermostats like the [FRITZ!DECT 301][fritzdect_301], [FRITZ!DECT 302][fritzdect_302] or [Eurotronic Comet DECT][eurotronic_comet_dect] will be integrated as climate entities.
+Thermostats like the [FRITZ!DECT 301][fritzdect_301], [FRITZ!DECT 302][fritzdect_302] or [Eurotronic Comet DECT][eurotronic_comet_dect] will be integrated as {% term climate %} {% term entities %}.

-These entities can have several attributes that can be useful for automations and templates:
+These entities can have several attributes that can be useful for {% term automations %} and {% term templates %}:

 | Attribute | Description |
 | --------- | ----------- |